PandersPanda/mol3022_project/README.md

 ## About the dataset

 The dataset we use to train the model was downloaded from [kaggle](https://www.kaggle.com/datasets/alfrandom/protein-secondary-structure).
-The dataset contains more than 300 000 rows of cleaned data, but we will only use the rows where the length of the sequence is less than 128 and has standard amino acids.
-The columns we are using for training the model are the sequences and their respectictive secoundary sequence. (seq and sst3).
+The dataset contains more than 300 000 rows of cleaned data, but we will only use the rows where the length of the sequence is less than or equal to 128 and has standard amino acids.
+The columns we are using for training the model are the sequences and their respective secondary sequence (seq and sst3).

 ---------